polterguy/polterguy.github.io/index.md

 Magic was also built using a TDD approach, and there are hundreds of unit tests in the project, that verifies the integrity of every possible course of code flow, whenever we apply change to its underlying code.
-Magic's source code, has also been scrutinised by thousands of developers, without being able to find security holes in it.
+Magic's source code, has also been scrutinised by thousands of (human) developers, without being able to find any security holes in it.

 > I guarantee you that Magic, if setup correctly, will pass any penetration test on this planet